-From the architect.
+Text description provided by the architects.
 A balance between a thoughtful blending into the surrounding scale and an elegant, yet significant expression has been the driving thought behind Danish practice 3XN’s design of the new Copenhagen Headquarters for accountancy and consultancy firm, KPMG.
 The company is certain that their new building gives them the right settings and environment to achieve future growth.

 The KPMG Headquarters located in Copenhagen’s upscale district of Frederiksberg, has been designed with the goal of fitting into the local setting as a good neighbor.
 The architects therefore, approached the challenge by designing a building that in spite of its significant size, elegantly adjusts to the surrounding scale.
 The cloverleaf shape and the light natural stone façade blend in smoothly with the adjacent residential and office buildings.